jcjohnson/pytorch-examples/README.md

   w2.grad.data.zero_()

   # Use autograd to compute the backward pass.
 This call will compute the
-  # gradient of all loss with respect to all Variables with requires_grad=True.
+  # gradient of loss with respect to all Variables with requires_grad=True.
   # After this call w1.data and w2.data will be Variables holding the gradient
   # of the loss with respect to w1 and w2 respectively.
   loss.backward()

-  # Update weights using gradient descent: w1.grad and w2.grad are Variables
+  # Update weights using gradient descent; w1.data and w2.data are Tensors,
-  # and w1.grad.data and w2.grad.data are Tensors.
+  # w1.grad and w2.grad are Variables and w1.grad.data and w2.grad.data are
+  # Tensors.
   w1.data -= learning_rate * w1.grad.data
   w2.data -= learning_rate * w2.grad.data
 ```

 ## PyTorch: Defining new autograd functions
 Under the hood, each primitive autograd operator is really two functions that
 operate on Tensors.
-The *forward* function computes output Tensors from input
+The **forward** function computes output Tensors from input
 Tensors.
-The *backward* function recieves the gradient of the output Tensors
+The **backward** function receives the gradient of the output Tensors
 with respect to some scalar value, and computes the gradient of the input Tensors
 with respect to that same scalar value.